arnavkamra14/CSE151A_MushroomAnalysis/README.md

 In essence, this project has not only contributed valuable insights into the intersection of mycology and data science but has also illuminated a possible path for similar endeavors.
 It demonstrates how machine learning can bridge the gap between datasets and tangible, real-world applications.
 This offers a glimpse into the potential for future research to further unravel the complexities of the natural world.
 Our experiences and findings lay a foundation for continued exploration, pushing the boundaries of what's possible when science and technology converge in pursuit of knowledge.

 ### Collaboration

-Start with Name: Title: Contribution.
-If the person contributed nothing then just put in writing: Did not participate in the project.
 - Arnav Kamra:
-       - Helped on inital ipynb notebook and Github repository creation.
+       1. Helped on inital ipynb notebook and Github repository creation.
-       - Helped on generating project idea/proposal
+       2. Helped on generating project idea/proposal
-       - Checking bugs and writeup for EDA/preprocessing
+       3. Checking bugs and writeup for EDA/preprocessing
-       - KNN Model/Model Visualizations
+       4. KNN Model/Model Visualizations
-       - Github management (pull requests, file management, etc.)
+       5. Github management (pull requests, file management, etc.)
 - Vishwak Pabba:
-       - Team leader: In charge of coordinating and making sure deadlines were met
+       1. Team leader: In charge of coordinating and making sure deadlines were met
-       - Performed data exploration and performed SMOTE oversampling on the skewed output classes.
+       2. Performed data exploration and performed SMOTE oversampling on the skewed output classes.
-       - Analyzed and explained the importance of the various models in the write-up.
+       3. Analyzed and explained the importance of the various models in the write-up.
-       - Edited and debugged model code
+       4. Edited and debugged model code
 - Emily Better: EDA/feedback/write up
-- Manav Jairam:
+- Manav Jairam: Worked on debugging the models and data preprocessing, also did hyperparameter testing on the KNN model.
+Asisted with the writeup.
 - Daniel Carrascoza: KNN model, created data visualizations, and helped with data preprocessing (oversampling).
 - Kavi Nelakonda: Write-ups, explaining visuals
-- Kevin Wong:
+- Kevin Wong: Worked on the logisitic regression model, writeup, and data preprocessing.
 - Steven Luong: Preprocessing/Random Forest Tree visuals and explanations/Formatting
-- Neil Sharma:
+- Neil Sharma: Worked on the Random Forest classifier and the data preprocessing, as well as the writeup.
-- Rishabh Kalyanakumar:
+- Rishabh Kalyanakumar: Worked on daata preprocessing and KNN model.